 Immigrant Fee Payment: Tips on Finding Your A-Number and DOS Case ID

 You can find your A-Number and DOS Case ID on your immigrant data summary, USCIS Immigrant Fee handout, or immigrant visa stamp.
 Your A-Number is the letter “A” followed by eight or nine numbers (such as A012345678).
 Your DOS Case ID is three letters followed by nine or 10 numbers (for example, XYZ0123456789).
-If you are a Diversity Visa immigrant, your DOS Case ID will have four numbers followed by two letters and five more numbers (0000AB01234).
+If you are a Diversity Visa immigrant, your DOS Case ID will have four numbers followed by two letters and five more numbers (for example, 0000AB12345).

 During your U.S. embassy or consulate appointment, you should have received an immigrant data summary stapled to the front of your immigrant visa package.
 You can find your A-Number and DOS Case ID at the top of the immigrant data summary, as shown in the picture below.

 Your A-Number and DOS Case ID are located in the top right corner, as shown below.
 Please make a copy of your USCIS Immigrant Fee handout or write down your A-Number and DOS Case ID and store it in a safe place.
 If you did not receive an immigrant data summary or a USCIS Immigrant Fee handout with your visa packet, please contact the U.S. embassy or consulate that issued your visa to request a copy.

 You can also find your A-Number and DOS Case ID on the visa stamp (also called a visa foil) in your passport, as shown in the picture below.

 Your A-Number is identified as the Registration Number on your visa stamp.
 If your A-Number is fewer than nine digits, insert a zero after the “A” and before the first digit to create a nine-digit number.
 For example, “A12345678” would become “A012345678.”

 If you are still unable to find your A-Number, you can make an appointment to visit your local USCIS office.
 An immigration services officer can provide you with your A-Number.
-You can schedule this appointment by using our INFOPASS online scheduler.
+You can schedule this appointment by using our InfoPass online scheduler.